-- Eligible grantees in states or territories do not apply for every funding opportunity - Most federal funding is awarded via a competitive or merit-based process.
-Not all states or territories that apply are funded for every program. - Some funding is allocated according to a pre-set formula (such as per capita allocation or a need-based funding allocation).
+- Congressional authorizations, appropriations, and directives - Eligible grantees do not apply for every funding opportunity - Most federal funding is awarded via a competitive or merit-based process.
+Not all who apply are funded for every program. - Some funding is allocated according to a pre-set formula (such as per capita allocation or a need-based funding allocation).
 Sometimes these allocation formulas are specified by law.
-For example, the allocation of funds under the Vaccine for Children program is mandated by the Omnibus Budget Reconciliation Act of 1993. - CDC has many different grant types with varying application eligibility and award criteria, such as population disease burden, per capita formula-based, competitive based on proposal merit, noncompetitive, etc. - Awards made to an entity will typically reflect the geographic location of the entity's official business or billing address such as a State capitol for a State government award.
+For example, the allocation of funds under the Vaccine for Children program is mandated by the Omnibus Budget Reconciliation Act of 1993. - CDC has many different grant types with varying application eligibility and award criteria, such as population disease burden, per capita formula-based, competitive based on proposal merit, noncompetitive. - Awards made to an entity will typically reflect the geographic location of the entity's official business or billing address such as a State capitol for a State government award.
 The awards therefore will not reflect the actual geographic application of the funds by the grantee in carrying out the purpose of the grant. - CDC makes awards to various national associations that carry out national public health programs that have nationwide impact; however, the awards will be reflected in the geographic jurisdiction of the association's main office.